 The sweet spot combined with the easy grip, easy power, and spin allows more penetration through the ball, so one can really play well with this racquet.
 Its moderate weight and unique design offer really nice control, so it becomes easy to switch from defense to offense and vice versa.

-2. Head Ti.S6 Tennis Racquet – Affordable racquet with large head size which makes it very beginner-friendly
+2. HEAD Ti.S6 Tennis Racquet – Affordable racquet with a large head size

 It’s a nice and powerful tennis racquet for beginners.
 The grip size and the overall feel of the product makes it a perfect fit for beginner tennis players.
 It is a longer racquet (27.75″) to help beginners to extend their reach.